xlladdins/xll/docs/Excel4MacrosE-G.md

 another program through Microsoft Excel.
 (SEND.KEYS is available only in Microsoft Excel for Windows.)

-**Important**   Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.
+**Important**&nbsp;&nbsp;&nbsp;Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.

 **Syntax**

 **EXECUTE**(**channel\_num, execute\_text**)

-Channel\_num    is a number returned by a previously run INITIATE function.
+Channel\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number returned by a previously run INITIATE function.
 Channel\_num refers to a channel through which Microsoft Excel communicates with another program.

-Execute\_text    is a text string representing commands you want to carry out in the program specified by channel\_num.
+Execute\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text string representing commands you want to carry out in the program specified by channel\_num.
 The form of execute\_text depends on the program you are referring to.
 To include specific key sequences in execute\_text, use the format described under key\_text in the ON.KEY function.

 If EXECUTE is not successful, it returns one of the following error
 values: